captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 I thought you'd be happy for me.
 ---
 ## ESTHER:
-I think I'm gonna go home, if you don't mind.
-(Lights cross ide.
-Esther and George's  boudDir George stands in a new wool suit.)
+I think I'm gonna go home,
 ---
+if you don't mind.
+---
+template: noise
 ## GEORGE:
+whistle
+---
+## GEORGE:
+Ooooo, Ah!
+---
 Yuh t'ink I'd be taken for a Yankee gentleman?
-I do t'ink so, no?
-I'd like one them tall hats, whatcha call 'em?
-Like that fella across the way, yuh know, the one always be talkin' about 'e rich brother in Chicago.
-(Affecting an American accent.)Yes, sir my name George Armstrong and I from New York, yes sir, born here.
-(George laughs.)
+---
+I do think so, no?
+---
+I'd like one them tall hats,
+---
+whatcha call 'em?
+---
+Like that fella across the way,
+---
+yuh know,
+---
+the one always be talkin'
+---
+about 'e rich brother in Chicago.
+---
+Yes, sir my name George Armstrong
+---
+and I from New York,
+[laughing]
+---
+oh, yes sir, born here.
+---
 It fit real nice.
-But, it seem to me that the fellas be wearin' shorter jackets with. a touch of color.
-(Esther pins Geb;ge's pants.)
 ---
+But, it seem to me that
+---
+the fellas be wearin' shorter jackets
+---
+with a touch of color.
+---
 ## ESTHER:
+Sporting fellas,
+---
-Sporting fellas, they ain't gentlemen.
+ain't gentlemen.
+---
 This Scottish wool.
-It white-folk quality and it'll keep you warm through the winter.
-There is a lovely story —
 ---
+It white-folk quality
+---
+it'll keep you warm through the winter.
+---
+There is a lovely story
+---
 ## GEORGE:
 Yeah?
+---
 I'm sure it excitin'.
-(Esther runs her hands down Gemge's legs, then adjusts the hem.
-He does not respond to her touch.)
 ---
 ## ESTHER:
 Be that way, I won't tell it then.
+---
 There.
-You look good, George.
-Really.
-Now take off the pants so I can hem them proper.
 ---
+You look good.
+---
+Really, George.
+---
+Now take off the pants
+---
+so I can hem them proper.
+---
 ## GEORGE:
 Nah, don't bother.
+---
 I need them for this evenin'.
 ---
 ## ESTHER:
 This evening?
 Why?
+---
 Don't go out.
+---
 I bought fresh pork chops from Mrs. Franklin's son.
-I was gonna smother them in onions, the way you like.
-But it ain't worth the trouble if you ain't gonna eat.
-And and I have something for you, I was going to save it for later but (A moment.)
-Do you want to see?
 ---
+I was gonna smother them in onions,
+---
+the way you like.
+---
+But it ain't worth the trouble
+---
+if you ain't gonna eat.
+---
+And and I have something for you,
+---
+I was going to save it for later
+---
+but do you want to see?
+---
 ## GEORGE:
-(Excited.)
 Sure.
 ---
 ## ESTHER:
 Close your eyes.
+---
 C'mon.
-And don't smile.
-(George closes his eyes.
-Esther puts a rose in her hair and a touch cf color on her lips.
-She nervously slips °fiber dress, revealing an elaborate coact similar to 50
-Mayme's.)
-You can open your eyes.
-(Esther awkwardly poses, awaiting George's reaction.
-His disappointment is palpable.
-He clearly was expecting something else.
-George chuckles to himself with a mixture of amusement and disgust.)
+---
+---
+Don't smile.
+---
+---
+Open your eyes.
 ---
 ## GEORGE:
 What yuh doing?